 Consultations: CCESL's Community Engagement Luminaries, a vibrant network of experienced faculty and community leaders who have experience in campus-community partnerships, are available for consultations and syllabi review.
-Learn more about the program and get connected to a (or become a) Luminary here.
-Additionally, CCESL staff are available to provide consultation and support in the development of community-engaged projects.
+Learn more about the program and get connected to a Luminary here.
+CCESL staff are also available to provide consultation and support in the development of community-engaged projects.